fwcd/kotlin-debug-adapter/README.md

 ## Getting Started
 * See [BUILDING.md](BUILDING.md) for build instructions
 * See [KotlinQuickStart](https://github.com/fwcd/KotlinQuickStart) for a sample project
+* See [KotlinLanguageServer](https://github.com/fwcd/KotlinLanguageServer) for smart code completion, diagnostics and more

 ## Usage
 * `./gradlew build` your project